d3x0r/sack.vfs/README.md

     - locality : specifies city in state specified.
     - org : specified organization for certificate
     - orgUnit : specifies organizational unit.
-    - commonName : specifies common name, this is typically a domain name with possible wildcard at start.
+    - name : specifies common name, this is typically a domain name with possible wildcard at start.
     - key : private/public key to use
     - password : if required for key
-    - serial : serial number for this certificate (is a number type).

  - signcert options
     - signer : certificate to sign with